mohammadnurhasnat/khujo/README.md

 Overview

-Khujo X is an AI-powered auditing engine for modern web applications.
+Khujo X is a powerful AI-driven auditing engine for modern web applications.

-It evaluates architecture, security, frontend, backend, performance, accessibility, database design, DevOps, runtime behavior, and business logic to identify evidence-based issues.
+It examines architecture, security, frontend, backend, performance, accessibility, database design, DevOps, runtime behavior, and business logic to uncover evidence-based issues with clarity and precision.

-Its defining capability is the Reality Engine, which verifies whether interactive elements function as intended.
+Its standout capability is the Reality Engine, which verifies whether interactive elements truly work as intended—or are just polished facades.

 ---

 Why Khujo X?

-Most AI audit prompts stop at identifying potential issues.
+Most AI audit prompts stop at identifying possible issues.

 Khujo X goes further.

-It identifies problems, explains their root cause and impact, and provides practical remediation guidance.
+It uncovers problems, explains their root cause and impact, and delivers practical, actionable remediation guidance that teams can actually use.

 ---